Home » Blog » Teachers » 10 Best ICT Tools for Teaching and Learning You Must Know in 2025

 You can invite your students to view that card.
 And the students can put in comments, doubts, or ask questions and even attach images, videos, etc.

 Also, students can easily look at their projects, set deadlines, and track progress online.
-In a nutshell, Trello takes a lot of burden off your shoulder while enriching the learning experience for kids.
+In a nutshell, Trello takes a lot of burden off your shoulders while enriching the learning experience for kids.

 Microsoft Teams is another popular tool for IT professionals.
-And similar to Trello, it has several applications for teachers and educators.
+Similar to Trello, it has several applications for teachers and educators.

 Microsoft Teams is a Microsoft Office 365 product.
 It simply means you can host meetings, chat, share files, and use every Microsoft Office app using Teams.